Leaderboard

 2 points

-32. And these are the next 2 pages.
+And these are the next 2 pages.
 You will probably recognize Cass's pinwheel. the balance of the elements and papers are mine.
 The pics of Jim and Joe are blurry - although I used a flash with my point-and-shoot camera, it was pitch black that night lit only with a small fire off to the side and not too close to them.
 Had a job lightening them up enough so you could vaguely see them.
 Oh, well.
 It was a great night.
-Somehow it always is after a good thunderstorm - the air is so clear.
+Somehow it always is after a good thunderstorm - the air is so clear.2 points

-33. I've done some research on the fireflies, here is my result.
+I've done some research on the fireflies, here is my result.
 It's from Wikipedia. there are more than 200 firefly species.
 I did not have time to do anything with the photos.
 It's more informative.
 The text is from the first photo.
 I've got them from the internet: Close-up view of a bioluminescent beetle Elateroidea (Lampyridae Ototretinae Stenocladius or Rhagophthalmidae), on a leaf.
 This specimen measures about 20 mm (0.79 n).
 The species produces and emits light, via a chemical reaction during which chemical energy is converted into light energy.
 The principal chemical reaction in bioluminescence involves some light-emitting molecule and an enzyme, generally called the luciferin and the luciferase, respectively.
 Oxidation of organic compounds induces photon emission.
 The intensity of this light can be perceived by the human eye in a radius of 2 m (6.6 ft).
 This is a long-exposure photograph (1.3 s) made with a tripod and a macro lens, in the middle of the night (2 am).
 In conditions of ambient darkness, the adjustment of the manual focus is difficult, and the camera settings (ISO and depth of field) should be done according to the mobility of the living organism, which may lead to motion blurs.
 At any time, the insect can also decrease the intensity or even completely stop emitting its light (example here).
 A soft and diffuse auxiliary lamp has been brought to reveal the details of the animal.
 Bioluminescent beetle species are in regression in the world because of the phenomenon of light pollution, insecticides, and climate change.
 This specimen comes from the island of Don Det, Si Phan Don Laos, a wild area far from any major city.
-This image won the 1st prize in the Wiki Science Competition category Wildlife and Nature from France.
+This image won the 1st prize in the Wiki Science Competition category Wildlife and Nature from France.2 points

 1 point